 I thought I'd begin our week of tapas from The Book of Tapas by Simone and Inés Ortega with one of the most well-known and loved tapas dishes around, Patatas Bravas.
 Preparation of patatas bravas varies widely—some versions are fried while other are boiled, sauces are tomato or vinegar-based, and sometimes the patatas are topped with chorizo, chicken, or fish.
 A garlicky aioli usually finds its way into the mix, either on the side or drizzled on top.

 This recipe is closest to a Catalonian or Valencian version, with boiled waxy potatoes tossed in a vinegar and oil-based sauce with paprika, garlic, and either chili powder or Worcestershire sauce.
-I used all three for a sauce that was smokey, slightly spicy and had a slight richness from the Worcestershire.
+I used all three for a sauce that was smoky, slightly spicy and had a slight richness from the Worcestershire.
 These patatas are wonderful on their own and pair perfectly with a cold beer or a glass of white wine but if you have an extra few minutes to whip up a batch of aioli it certainly wouldn't hurt.

 - 12 small potatoes, unpeeled